 “Sean—seriously, if you need a break from your ‘Scandinavian Studies’ call me, leave me a message.
 I’ll be at the Hotel Borg.
 There’s no harm in having a drink or two,” said Sally, who was now awake and had evidently been talking.
 Sean hadn’t been paying attention until she spoke his name.

-“Okay, Ms. O’Donnell, I’ll see how things go, I’m sure we'll meet again—it’s a small island!" said Sean, smiling pleasantly.
+“Okay, Ms. O’Donnell, I’ll see how things go, I’m sure we'll meet again—it’s a small island!" said Sean, forcing a pleasant smile.
 The plane was beginning its final descent through swirling clouds of mist.
 All he could see outside the window was the flashing light on the tip of the wing.
-Suddenly the clouds were behind them.
-The mossy lava fields below quickly gave way to the tarmac.
+Suddenly the clouds were behind them with mossy lava fields below that quickly gave way to the tarmac.
 The plane touched down and fifteen minutes later Sean was walking into the Leifur Eiríksson Air Terminal.

 When Sean got to the customs gate the agent asked him where he would be staying.
 Sean told him that he would be staying in an apartment on Garðastræti and the official smiled and said, “Say hello to the Russians.”
 Sean was starting to feel jet lag, and this comment only made him feel more disoriented.
 The agent handed Sean his passport and then he was in